 The front neck muscles become weak and stretched out, and the back neck muscles become very tight.
 Remember our head attaches to our neck, and our neck attaches to our upper back and shoulders.
 There is constant communication among all of the parts and each part relies on the neighbor above and below it.

 Muscles function properly when they are in an optimal position.
-Meaning muscles do not work well when they are either stretched out or very tight.
-When this occurs, the muscles will pull on the bones abnormally and place added stress on the discs and joints in our neck, back, and shoulders.
+Muscles do NOT work well when they are either stretched out or very tight.
+When this occurs, the muscles will pull on the bones abnormally and place added stress on the discs and joints in our neck, back and shoulders.
 If this occurs for a long period of time, our joints become inflamed and the discs may bulge.

-The upper back, neck and shoulders as a whole is a very complex group of joint muscle and the motions that those joints go through are even more complex.
-Here is what people do not understand about way the neck and shoulders work and how to get relief from any ache or pain.
+The upper back, neck and shoulders as a whole is a very complex group of joints and muscles.
+The motions that those joints go through are even more complex.

-The curvature of the lower spine plays a vital roll in the position and function of the upper spine, so in order to get the upper back neck and shoulder to feel right and function properly you will need to address the entire spine top to bottom.
+The curvature of the lower spine plays a vital roll in the position and function of the upper spine, so in order to get the upper back, neck and shoulders to feel right and function properly, you will need to address the entire spine — top to bottom.

-X-rays and MRIs can tell you what condition you have, but not why you have the condition.
-They cannot they tell you the strength or the flexibility of a muscle.
-They cannot tell you why your pelvis, spine neck and shoulders are the way they are, and they certainly cannot tell you how your muscles are out of balance.
+These tests can’t tell you the strength or the flexibility of a muscle.
+They can’t tell you why your pelvis, spine, neck and shoulders are the way they are… and they certainly cannot tell you how your muscles are out of balance.

 The only way to correct your imbalances is with very targeted corrective stretches and exercises tailored to you and your condition.
 The good news is that even in the worst cases; our bodies are never that far out of alignment.
 But if you are in pain, those imbalances need to be addressed.